- > Why am I getting beta updates?

 How to install macOS using a boot drive

 This method will involve completely wiping your Mac, so make sure you have a back up made prior to installing the beta (or at least copy any important files and photos to a separate drive to copy back later).

-Follow these instructions to make a boot drive of MacOS (or which ever version you wish to run)
+Follow these instructions to make a boot drive of MacOS.

-Currently it is easy to download the latest version of Mojave from the Mac App Store - but if you want to get an older version of the macOS it's a lot more complicated (Apple's made it impossible to download old versions of MacOS in Mojave).
-It's not east, but luckily, we have instructions for how to get an older version of the Mac operating system here.
+Currently it is easy to download the latest version of Mojave from the Mac App Store - but if you want to get an older version of the macOS it's a lot more complicated because Apple made it impossible to download old versions of MacOS in Mojave.
+It's not easy, but luckily, we have instructions for how to get an older version of the Mac operating system here.

 Once you have your boot drive ready, follow these instructions to reinstall the older version of MacOS.